Jonathan2251/lbd/_sources/funccall.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The whole DAGs created for outgoing arguments as
-"Figure Outgoing arguments DAG (A)..." below for ch9_outgoing.cpp with cpu032I.
+:numref:`funccall-f-outgoing-arg` below for ch9_outgoing.cpp with cpu032I.
 LowerCall() (excluding calling LowerCallResult()) will generate the DAG nodes as
-"Figure Outgoing arguments DAG (B)..." below
+:numref:`funccall-f-outgoing-arg-lowercal` below
 for ch9_outgoing.cpp with cpu032I.
 The corresponding code of DAGs Store and
-TargetGlobalAddress are listed in the figure, user can match the other DAGs
+TargetGlobalAddress are listed in the figures , user can match the other DAGs
 to function LowerCall() easily.
 Through Graphivz tool with llc option -view-dag-combine1-dags, you can design
 a small input C or llvm IR source code and then check the DAGs to understand the